What is a breast scan?

 medicine to help you relax (sedation).

-- Tell your healthcare provider about all medicines you are taking.
-This includes prescriptions,
+About all medicines you are taking.
+This includes prescriptions, over-the-counter

 What happens during a breast scan?